 The problem for businesses of today, however, is it’s not only a gateway for humans, it’s also a gateway for every insect, rat and rodent who are chomping at the bit to find a home in your Pittsburgh-based commercial interior and wreak havoc on your bottom line.
 One particularly invasive insect is the ant, and within that species there is the pavement and carpenter ant, each of which have no compunction to have a heyday at your business’ expense.

-Read more below on about the two most prevalent ants affecting Pittsburgh businesses and how our pest management strategies can help, or contact our Pestco professionals with any ant-related issues — (412) 252-5200.
+Read on to further learn about the two most prevalent ants affecting Pittsburgh businesses (and homes), and how our pest management strategies can help protect your from this potentially destructive insect, or contact our Pestco pest control professionals with any ant infestation issues — (412) 252-5200.

 The Development of Pittsburgh Industry